Cylinder (firearms): Needle-fire revolver

-Pin-fire
+Pinfire

-At approximately the same time that the needle-fire system was developed, a pin-fire method was also developed.
-This method originally used a paper cartridge with a primer cap within a brass base, which quickly evolved into an all-brass cartridge.
+At approximately the same time that the needle-fire system was developed, a pinfire method was also developed.
+The pinfire cartridge contains a small pin which protrudes radially above the base of the cartridge.
+The original cartridges were made of paper with a primer cap within a brass base, which quickly evolved into an all-brass cartridge.
 From the side, a stout pin was inserted into the cartridge above the cap.
 The gun's hammer pushed the pin into the cap and set off the primer.
 A revolver using this method had a cylinder with chambers that were bored completely through with a slight channel where the pin rested.
 This type of cylinder was first patented in France in 1854.
 Loading these revolvers was accomplished by moving a loading gate that was mounted behind the cylinder.
 To remove the spent cartridges, a push-rod was used to back the cartridges out of the cylinder through the loading gate.

 Rimfire and centerfire

 Cylinders that use these cartridges are what most people envision as modern cylinders.
 These cartridges are all metallic and are struck at the rear by the hammer.
-The rimfire cartridges contain a primer around the inside of the rim.
-The centerfire cartridges have a primer cap pressed into the base.
-They are similar to the pin-fire cylinders as the chambers are bored completely through, but they have no additional holes or channels connected to the chambers.
+The rimfire cartridge contains a primer around the inside of the rim.
+The centerfire cartridge has a primer cap pressed into the base.
+They are similar to the pinfire cylinders as the chambers are bored completely through, but they have no additional holes or channels connected to the chambers.
 In 1857, Smith & Wesson held the patent for this bored through cylinder.
-Removal of cartridges from the early models was done one at a time with a push rod as in the pin-fire cylinders.
+Removal of cartridges from the early models was done one at a time with a push rod as in the pinfire cylinders.
 Later models that had swing-out cylinders incorporated push rods with extractors that pushed all of the cartridges out in a single operation.